A Northern California local chapter of the California Optometric Association

 PROGRAM AGENDA

-6 hours of CE (COPE Accredited)
+6 hours of CE (COPE approval pending)

 Course Descriptions